 Sofie thought about it for a few moments in order to calm down.
 “Well, I suppose I could see it from your point of view, especially after mom died.
 That still doesn’t condone holding me back from so many things all these years.
 You still don’t want me going to Earth either.
 You’re letting me, but that doesn’t mean you want me to go.”

-“No it doesn’t condone it but the past is the past.
+“No, it doesn’t condone it, but the past is the past.
 As for going to Earth, I’m still not sure you know what you’re getting into.
 I suppose you need to find out for yourself.
-I don’t want you to go, yes, but I guess you have to see it for yourself.
+I don’t want you to go, yes, but I guess you must see it for yourself.
 Letting go is hard; trust me.
-You’ll understand when you have kids of your own.
-You’re going to another solar system after all.”
+You’ll understand when you have children of your own.
+You’re going to another solar system after all!”

-The girl set the rifle by the stairs but not before checking the safety one more time before going up to her bedroom to change into a short denim skirt off a hanger and a white spaghetti strap halter top.
+The girl set the rifle by the stairs, but not before checking the safety one more time and clearing it, before going up to her bedroom to change into a short denim skirt off a hanger and a white spaghetti strap halter top.
 The outfit was modest in the sense that it covered what it needed to but was deceptively daring by still leaving a lot of skin exposed.
-She could wear something else that left a lot more exposed such as her denim overalls that only came up to the top of her breasts with the sides and back open.
+She could wear her denim overalls that only came up to the top of her chest with the sides and back open.
+That one was her most daring outfit of all.
 Gretchen knew Sofie kept said outfit but discouraged the younger girl from wearing it where her father might see her.
 A silly grin spread over her face, not that I’d be wearing either for very long once I get to the lake!

 Reaching for her dresser she pulled a necklace chain off the top and put it around her neck.
-On the end of the chain was a Saint Boniface medallion, the patron saint of Germany.
+On the end of the chain was a Saint Boniface medallion, the patron saint of Germany, as well as a Saint Benedict medallion.
 She looked again and nodded to herself.
 Now the outfit was complete.

-Gretchen then told the two of them to calm down again.
+Gretchen then told the two of them, rather firmly, to calm down again.
 She started to explain to Kurt why Sofie wanted to leave the planet.
-It was something that the older woman and the teen discussed on multiple occasions but Sofie could never explain it to her father.
+It was something the older woman and the teen discussed on multiple occasions but Sofie could never explain it to her father.
 She was always too frustrated and angry to use any of her carefully crafted arguments.
-Once the older woman was done the two women saw her father finally relent and not only give his permission but his blessings as well; although it came with a condition.
+Once the older woman was done the two women saw her father finally relent, and not only give his permission but his blessing as well; although it came with a condition.
 Sofie was to return on long breaks from school such as summer break and she was to spend shorter breaks with family still back on Earth whenever possible.
 She wasn’t going to get a better deal than that.
-Sofie agreed saying that she would spend the time with her aunt Heidi, her mother’s sister in Hamburg.
+Sofie agreed to say that if she couldn’t come back to Issue then she would spend the time with her aunt Heidi, her mother’s sister in Hamburg.

 The older woman looked her over.
 “Just be safe.
-You are wearing something under that, right?”
+You’re wearing something under that, right?”
 Sofie’s slight blush was enough to tell Gretchen everything.
-Letting out an exasperated breath directed at the youth on the planet she said with a sudden grin, “I’d get going before your father sees you and asks the same thing.
-If you need to get in the house discreetly later on just com me and I’ll make sure you can sneak past your father.”
+The older woman let out an exasperated breath directed at the youth before she said with a sudden grin, “I’d get going before your father sees you and asks the same thing.
+If you need to get in the house discreetly later just comm me and I’ll make sure you can sneak past your father.”

 “Thank you,” Sofie replied.

-As she was leaving she saw her father and the fieldworkers look up from the machinery to wave.
-She waved back before heading down the drive to the main road.
+As she was leaving, she saw her father and the fieldworkers look up from the machinery to wave.
+She waved back before heading down the drive to the main road in the family truck.
 It was only a couple minutes to Cadbury, the local village where she went to school and spent a good deal of her free time.
-The village was only a few square kilometers across and the downtown area consisted of a few shops, a diner, a subspace com center, a post office and a beer hall.
+The village was only a few square kilometers across.
+The downtown area consisted of a few shops, a diner, a subspace comm center, a general store that doubled as a post office, and a Biergarten.
 The school buildings were off the main road, about two blocks over.
 The village boasted perhaps a thousand people and most knew her and her father.
 A few of them waved while she was stopped at one of the three or four stoplights the village maintained.
 She returned those waves before heading for the motorway.

-The motorway was just a wide paved road paralleling the hover train tracks into the village.
-Sofie floored the accelerator, shifting gears as needed, thankful that the clutch was well cared for.
-While pushing the pedal to the metal she felt a familiar thrill rise in her that only came when she was flying the airplane that her and her father finished last year.
-It took her father almost twelve years to build the plane but it was his pride and joy.
+The motorway was just a wide paved road paralleling the hovertrain tracks into the village.
+Sofie floored the accelerator, shifting gears manually as needed, thankful that the clutch was well cared for.
+While pushing the pedal to the metal she felt a familiar thrill rise in her that only came when she was flying the Grumman F6F Hellcat that she and her father finished last year.
+It took her father almost twelve years to build the plane, but it was his pride and joy.

-Open fields gave way to a stunningly wide lake in front of her.
+Open fields gave way to a stunningly wide lake in front of her that served both as a recreational resort and a freshwater reservoir.
 The motorway continued up and over a bridge across the lake but except for that there was nothing but nearly pristine shoreline to her left and right.
 She drove the truck off the motorway and down the shore about three klicks.
 Close to the lake’s edge other cars and trucks were parked on the grass.
-She quickly shed her clothes before getting out of the car.
-Many of her classmates had a piece near them but none were as classical as her M1 Garand.
+She quickly shed her clothes before getting out of the cab with her rifle slung over her back.
+Many of her classmates had a piece near them, but none were as classical as her M1 Garand.

 Clara and Daniela came up to her to catch her in a tight embrace.
-Like Sofie they were naked too.
+Like Sofie, they were naked too.
 More than a few guys looked in their direction but the three paid them no mind.
-Almost all of the forty guys and thirty eight girls, nearly their entire class, were there walking around naked, so there was plenty for those guys to look at.
-Only four girls and three guys wore anything.
-Any stouthearted conservative from some other, less “forward thinking” planet would’ve had a heart attack at seeing so many naked people hanging out on the beach, but on Issus it was commonplace.
-From what she heard a majority of women on Earth and Sirius went to the beaches naked or topless.
-She didn’t know about the guys there, but here it was the way it was.
+Almost all the forty guys and thirty-eight girls, nearly their entire class, were there walking around naked, so there was plenty of naked gals for those guys to look at.
+Only four girls and three guys wore anything at all.
+Any stouthearted conservative from some other, less “forward thinking” planets would’ve had a heart attack at seeing so many naked people hanging out on the beach, but on Issus it was commonplace.
+From what she heard many people on Earth and Sirius went to the beach naked or topless.

 With so many naked teenagers around those same conservatives would think something else was going on besides a graduation party.
 But they’d be wrong.
-Sure, three or four couples might take off to the wood line or the small island at the center of the lake to have sex.
-But otherwise this was going to be a civilized, almost genteel party, just without clothes, not an orgy.
+Sure, more than a few couples might take off to the wood line or the small island at the center of the lake to have sex, but they were in the minority.
+This was going to be a civilized, almost genteel party; just without clothes, not an orgy.
+Nudity wasn’t something to get bent out of shape over.

 This was some highly potent liquor of a sort that Sofie never had before.
-The one swig alone was enough to send her into a coughing fit.
+The one swig alone was enough to send her into a coughing fit and nearly cross-eyed.
 Her friends stared at her, their mouths all but hanging open.
 Sofie shook her head and eyed the cup as if it were a serpent ready to strike.
 “What is this?!” she asked a little louder than she meant to.

 “Damn girl,” Clara said after a moment.
 “I never thought I’d see someone take moonshine quite that fast.”